Megan Thee Stallion’s case against Milagro Gramz in Miami: ‘Battered woman syndrome expert’ testifies

 Daystar Peterson -- better known as Canadian rapper Tory Lanez -- was at the heart of the case, court records show.

-After the Texan rapper signed a management deal with 1501 Certified Entertainment in 2018 and Roc Nation, Jay-Z’s entertainment company, in 2019, she was injured during a shooting on July 12, 2020, in Hollywood Hills.
+After the Texan rapper signed a management deal with 1501 Certified Entertainment in 2018 and Roc Nation, Jay-Z’s entertainment company, in 2019, she was injured during a shooting on July 12, 2020.

-Detectives identified Peterson as the shooter, and he was convicted and sentenced to 10 years in prison on Aug.
+Los Angeles County Superior Court Judge David Herriford sentenced Peterson to 10 years in prison on Aug.
 8, 2023.

-Pete was in court as a jury listened to witness testimony on Monday, Tuesday, and Wednesday in Miami.
-The alleged evidence against Cooper includes links to deep fake porn.
+Pete was in federal court on Monday, Tuesday, and Wednesday in Downtown Miami, as the jury listened to witness testimony in the case against Cooper.
+The alleged evidence includes links to deep fake porn.

 A Roc Nation representative testified that Pete backed out of a deal that would have allowed Call of Duty, a first-person shooter video game series, to use her image, but it was very triggering.

-Before the trial, U.S. Magistrate Judge Lisette M. Reid fined Peterson $20,000 “for his obstruction” during Pete’s attorneys’ several attempts to depose him, records show.
+Before the trial, U.S. Magistrate Judge Lisette M. Reid, who is presiding over the civil case in Miami, fined Peterson $20,000 “for his obstruction” during Pete’s attorneys’ failed attempts to depose him, records show.

 “Whatever the fines are, I’ll pay them.
 I’m a millionaire.
-I don’t care,” the Canadian rapper allegedly said after refusing to answer questions about his association to Cooper during a deposition, according to federal court records.
+I don’t care,” the Canadian rapper allegedly said after refusing to answer questions during a deposition, according to federal court records.

 Local 10 News Assignment Editor Joyce Grace Ortega and Photojournalist Mario Alonso contributed to this report.